Oliver Mayer: Early life and career

 Oliver Mayer was born in Hollywood, California to Gloria and Alexander A. Mayer.
 His father, Alexander A. Mayer, worked at Universal Studios as an Art Director for more than two decades, working mostly in TV.
 Gloria Mayer worked in nursing administration and often encouraged Oliver to pursue a career in dramaturgy as a child.
 In 1978, at the age of 13, Mayer’s parents took him to see Zoot Suit, a pinnacle moment of inspiration which led him to take up a career in play-writing.

 Sensitive and intuitive from a young age, Mayer faced bullying in grade-school, to which his father responded by putting him in boxing classes.
 His weekly lessons between the ages of 13 and 17 formed most of the inspiration behind his play, Blade to Heat.
 He went on to study English and vocal music at Cornell University, and spent his junior year abroad at the University of Oxford, where he was inspired to receive a Master of Fine Arts in playwriting from Columbia University.

 At the age of 20, Mayer had his first work produced.
 He then returned to Los Angeles, California after college in 1989.
 He joined the faculty at the University of Southern California in 2003, and spent seven years interviewing to become a professor with tenure.
-Oscar nominee playwright and screenwriter Jose Rivera make remarks that "Oliver Mayer is one of the few American playwrights showing us today what the theatre of tomorrow can be like."
+Oscar nominee playwright and screenwriter Jose Rivera remarked that "Oliver Mayer is one of the few American playwrights showing us today what the theatre of tomorrow can be like."